-We use the $l_2$ normalized $300$ dimensional GloVe~\cite{pennington2014glove} vectors corresponding to the category names as the attribute embeddings $e(k)\in\mathcal{E}$, as in~\cite{huynh2020shared}.
-The encoder $E$, discriminator $D$ and generators $G^a$ and $G^f$ are all two layer fully connected (FC) networks with $4{,}096$ hidden units and have Leaky ReLU as the non-linearity.
+We use the $l_2$ normalized $300$ dimensional GloVe~\cite{pennington2014glove} vectors corresponding to the category names as the embeddings $e(k)\in\mathcal{E}$, as in~\cite{huynh2020shared}.
+The encoder $E$, discriminator $D$ and generators $G^a$ and $G^f$ are two layer fully connected (FC) networks with $4{,}096$ hidden units and Leaky ReLU non-linearity.
 The number of heads $H$ in our CLF is set to $8$.
 The sub-network $f(\cdot)$ in CLF is a two layer FC network with $8{,}192$ hidden units.
-The feature synthesizing network is trained with a learning rate of $10^{-4}$.
+The feature synthesizing network is trained with a $10^{-4}$ learning rate.
 The WGAN is trained with (\textit{batch size}, \textit{epoch}) of $(64,50)$, $(128,1)$ and $(64,70)$ on NUS-WIDE, Open Images and MS COCO, respectively.
-For the \clswgan{} variant, $\alpha$ is set to $0.1$, while the coefficient $\lambda$ is set to $10$ in the \vaegan{} variant.
+For the \clswgan{} variant, $\alpha$ is set to $0.1$, while $\lambda$ is set to $10$ in the \vaegan{} variant.
 The ZSL and GZSL classifiers: $f_{z}$ and $f_{gz}$ are trained for $50$ epochs with (\textit{batch size}, \textit{learning rate}) of $(300,10^{-3})$, $(100,10^{-4})$ and $(100,10^{-3})$ on NUS-WIDE, Open Images and MS COCO, respectively.
-The WGAN and the classifiers are trained using ADAM with ($\beta_1,\beta_2$) as ($0.5$, $0.999$).
-All parameters are chosen via cross-validation.
+We use the ADAM optimizer with ($\beta_1,\beta_2$) as ($0.5$, $0.999$) for training.
+All the parameters are chosen via cross-validation.